History

 • PHST 223 Practice of Public History

-History: A great pairing with other Liberal Arts programs!
+History: A great pairing with other liberal arts programs!

-As the constant demand for secondary teachers well trained in both pedagogy and content areas increases, one way to prepare for a career in education is to get both a B.A. in History and a B.S. in Secondary Education.
-The Department has put together a program, in conjunction with the School of Education, which will allow you to receive both degrees.
-The credits for the joint program will total 128 to 136 credit hours, depending on the number of credits required to complete the College’s language requirement.
+The department has put together a program, in conjunction with the School of Education, which will allow you to receive both degrees.
+The credits for the joint program will total 128 to 136 credit hours, depending on the number of credits required to complete the college’s language requirement.

-The School of Law has a 3/3 program that allows qualified students to earn both an undergraduate degree in History and a law degree in six years.
+The School of Law has a 3/3 program that allows qualified students to earn both an undergraduate degree in history and a law degree in six years.
 It is a highly competitive program to which students must apply in their junior year.
-Students apply for this program during the fall semester of their junior year.
-The Department offers a series of law-related courses and recommends that majors who plan to apply to law school select from one or more of these classes.